mart-dore/MilkProduction_Dashboard/README.md

 ## 📚 Overview

 This project involves a **Milk Production Analysis** and was developed as part of my work as a **freelance Data Analyst**.
 The project utilizes an **RShiny** application to provide a comprehensive analysis of milk production data.
 Users can upload their own `data.xlsx` files to explore various analytical insights related to milk production trends and metrics.

+One of the main features of this dashboard is to enable *non-expert* in data analysis to conduct a complete statistical and machine learning study in an intuitive and straightforward manner.
+The primary objective is to facilitate the comparison of milk production between two distinct groups, providing clear insights and actionable results through user-friendly tools and visualizations.

 ## 🛠 Files and Directories